SYalouz/QuantNBody/docs/source/Tuto_FIRST_STEP.rst

 Building and storing the :math:`a^\dagger_{p,\sigma} a_{q,\tau}` operators
 --------------------------------------------------------------------------

-Once the list of many-body state is created, the next crucial point in the **QuantNBody** package consists in building the :math:`a^\dagger_{p,\sigma} a_{q,\tau}` many-body operators.
+Once the list of many-body states is created, the next crucial point in the **QuantNBody** package consists in building the :math:`a^\dagger_{p,\sigma} a_{q,\tau}` many-body operators.